Links

 Interpreting association scores

-Similarly, not all associations with available target - disease evidence should be considered as legitimate target - disease associations.
-Some or our data sources rely on predictions to assess the relationship between a target and a disease.
-Thus, they should be considered with caution and always take their relative support in consideration.
+Similarly, not all associations with available target-disease evidence should be considered legitimate target-disease associations.
+Some of our data sources rely on predictions to assess the relationship between a target and a disease.
+Thus, they should be considered with caution and always take their relative support into consideration.